A locking-free isogeometric thin shell formulation based on higher order accurate diagonalized strain projection via approximate dual splines: Summary and conclusions

-From a computational perspective, our formulation considerably reduces the computing effort associated with storing and solving a significantly larger system that emanates from a mixed variational formulation.
-We discussed that there is still a larger computational effort involved in comparison with the standard displacement-based Galerkin formulation.
-On the one hand, one needs to compute more operations at the quadrature point level when forming the condensed displacement-based system matrix.
-One the other hand, the condensed system matrix exhibits an increased bandwidth and is unsymmetric.
+Our results confirmed that for quadratic discretizations, our approach based on the projection of both the membrane and bending strains is particularly attractive, as mixed formulations achieve better accuracy than any of the other methods in the context of the standard displacement-based Galerkin formulation.
+In addition, our numerical experiments indicated that for the same quadratic discretizations, the computing time for condensation and system solution is consistently smaller than 10 times the computing time for the displacement-based formulation.
+The potential of our formulation becomes evident when we consider that, in our benchmark examples, a two-step $h$-refinement -- resulting in a fourfold increase in the number of elements per parametric direction and an eightfold rise in computational cost -- was generally insufficient to eliminate membrane locking in the standard displacement-based formulation.
+For us, this result seems particularly noteworthy, as the industrial focus at this point in time is reported to be on quadratic spline discretizations.

 These computational aspects play a different role depending on whether a direct or iterative solver is used, or if explicit dynamics calculations are performed where the condensed system matrix is never assembled, stored, or factorized.
-Ultimately, in each setting, the crucial point is that a competitive method achieves a given level of accuracy more quickly than its competitors, using comparable or fewer computing resources.
-In the realm of higher-order accurate isogeometric shell analysis, we believe that our approach presented in this paper has the potential to perform competitively.
-This will be the subject of more detailed future studies.
-A particularly interesting aspect is the synergistic combination of the properties of approximate dual spline functions for strain condensation and mass lumping in explicit dynamics \cite{nguyen_mass_lumping2023,hiemstra2023} as well as outlier removal methods for the control of the maximum time step \cite{hiemstra2021removal,nguyen2022variational}.
+Ultimately, in each setting, the crucial point is that a competitive method achieves a given level of accuracy more quickly than its competitors, using comparable or fewer computing resources, and at the same time is reliable and robust (e.g.\ no spurious energy modes \cite{Adam2015, leonetti2018isogeometric,hokkanen2020quadrature,le2025new}).
+In this respect, the approach presented in this work holds promise.
+A particularly interesting avenue for future work could be the synergistic combination of the properties of approximate dual spline functions for strain condensation and mass lumping in explicit structural dynamics \cite{nguyen_mass_lumping2023,hiemstra2023} as well as outlier removal methods for the control of the maximum time step \cite{hiemstra2021removal,nguyen2022variational}.

 \bmsection*{Acknowledgments}